newell/newell.github.io/projects/index.md

 # Projects

-I am currently working through the exercises of several Mathematics textbooks.
+Gempillar is currently working through the exercises of several Mathematics textbooks.

 The pdfs for this repository are hosted here as a convenience.
-They are updated as I progress through the exercises.
+They are updated while progressing through the exercises

 There are bound to be errors, in proofs or other items.
-Please let me know.
+Please let us know.

 There is current work on creating videos for YouTube concentrated on these textbooks.